Mechanical Engineering (with Foundation Year)

 - Key fact:

-- Get on track for our Mechanical Engineering degree by completing a Foundation year.
-If you are committed to an engineering future and have a less conventional background, this is the course for you.
+- Get on track for our BEng(Hons) Mechanical Engineering degree by completing a foundation year.
+If you're committed to an engineering future and have a less conventional background, this is the course for you.

 Watch: The learning and teaching experience